shonpaz123/workshops/exercises/ansible_network/4-jinja/README.md

-# Exercise 4 - Network Configuration with Jinja Templates
+# Exercise 4 - Network Configuration with Jinja Templates, Conditionals, Loops and Handlers

 ## Table of Contents